 However, there are certain circumstances where Bow Wow Meow will not help cover your vet bills, such as if the injury is caused by a pre-existing condition, or if it is for things like patellar luxations or elbow dysplasia.

-Illness Cover from Bow Wow Meow Pet Insurance is available under the Major Medical Plan and the Comprehensive Plan.
+Illness Cover from Bow Wow Meow Pet Insurance is available under the Peace of Mind Plan and the Ultimate Care Plan.
 To be eligible, pets need to be aged between eight weeks and nine years when first commencing cover.
 Illness Cover will help you with up to 80% of the vet bills when your cat or dog requires treatment for an illness.
 This can include:

 Vet bills for treating many illnesses can be quite expensive, particularly if your pet has cancer, so this type of cover offers great peace of mind to caring pet owners.
 However, you’ll need to remember that there are certain circumstances where a benefit will not be paid.
 To start with, pre-existing conditions are not included in Illness Cover.
 Similarly, if your pet suffers an illness for which there is a known vaccine, don’t expect to receive a benefit from Bow Wow Meow.
 Such illnesses include: